-- 3.57 The Brentwood Town Centre Regeneration Strategy29, sets out a range of regeneration priorities which relate to the public realm including: - a.
-Improving the pedestrian links and passages to William Hunter Way and Kings Road; - b.
-Physical improvements to Chapel of St Thomas a Beckett area and Baytree Centre; - c.
-Enhancing the connectivity to Brentwood Railway Station;
+- 3.56 The Brentwood Town Centre Regeneration Strategy35, sets out a range of regeneration priorities which relate to the public realm including: - Improving the pedestrian links and passages to William Hunter Way and Kings Road; - Physical improvements to Chapel of St Thomas a Beckett area and Baytree Centre; - Enhancing the connectivity to Brentwood Railway Station; - Improving the quality of the Town's key side streets including Moores Place, South Street and Hart Street; and

-29 Brentwood Town Centre Regeneration Strategy (2010)
+35 Brentwood Town Centre Regeneration Strategy (2010)

-- d.
-Improving the quality of the Town's key side streets including Moores Place, South Street and Hart Street; and - e.
-Tackling the wider issues, symptoms and cures surrounding town centre car use, congestion and car parking. - 3.58 Building upon the Town Centre Regeneration work, the Town Centre Design Plan (Levitt Bernstein, September 2016) which focuses upon place-shaping and ultimately producing a plan (effectively policy guidance) for Brentwood Town to help shape new buildings, spaces, links, and uses.
-This plan contains a number of observations on the town centre public realms including: - a. the lack of spatial character of Kings Road compared to the High Street; - b. the downscaling of certain streets in the centre (Crown Street and Hart Street in particular) has contributed to them becoming secondary public realm elements that complement the High Street, and - c. the gateways to the High Street and entrance space north of Brentwood Train Station are important but currently lack place-making are poorly defined spatially and car dominated. - 3.59 The key areas identified in the plan for site development and public realm enhancement include: - a.
-William Hunter Way Car Park significant potential to become an extended quarter of the town centre with residential and non-residential uses; - b.
-Baytree Centre Area improving the linkages and connections through the centres at various levels of intervention; - c.
-Westbury Road Car Park infill development that also looks to improve the western gateway to the High Street; - d.
-Chatham Car Park residential infill development and public realm enhancement to include possibly recovering the historic market square. - 3.60 The study also recognises the importance of improving the spatial character of Kings Road, enhancements to the Chapel of St Thomas a Beckett area and the public realm surrounding Brentwood Railway Station.
-The public realm around the railway station has been subject to masterplanning in conjunction with Essex County Council, Brentwood Borough Council and the train operators. - 3.61 Shenfield Railway Station acts as a new terminus for Elizabeth Line but suffers from significant congestion and a public realm environment within the immediate vicinity of the station which is of extremely poor quality with limited disabled access and a confusing array of vehicle, pedestrian and cyclist movement.
+- Tackling the wider issues, symptoms and cures surrounding town centre car use, congestion and car parking. - 3.57 Building upon the Town Centre Regeneration work, Levitt Bernstein was commissioned in September 2016 to produce a Town Centre Design Plan which focuses upon place-shaping and ultimately producing a plan (effectively policy guidance) for Brentwood Town to help shape new buildings, spaces, links, and uses.
+This plan contains a number of observations on the town centre public realms including: - the lack of spatial character of Kings Road compared to the High Street; - the downscaling of certain streets in the centre (Crown Street and Hart Street in particular) has contributed to them becoming secondary public realm elements that complement the High Street, and - the gateways to the High Street and entrance space north of Brentwood Train Station are important but currently lack place-making are poorly defined spatially and car dominated. - 3.58 The key areas identified in the plan for site development and public realm enhancement include: - William Hunter Way Car Park significant potential to become an extended quarter of the town centre with residential and non-residential uses: - Baytree Centre Area improving the linkages and connections through the centres at various levels of intervention; - Westbury Road Car Park infill development that also looks to improve the western gateway to the High Street; - Chatham Car Park residential infill development and public realm enhancement to include possibly recovering the historic market square. - 3.59 The study also recognises the importance of improving the spatial character of Kings Road, enhancements to the Chapel of St Thomas a Beckett area and the public realm surrounding Brentwood Railway Station.
+The public realm around the railway station has been subject to masterplanning in conjunction with Essex County Council, Brentwood Borough Council and the train operators. - 3.60 Shenfield Railway Station acts as a new terminus for Crossrail but suffers from significant congestion and a public realm environment within the immediate vicinity of the station which is of extremely poor quality with limited disabled access and a confusing array of vehicle, pedestrian and cyclist movement.
 The main High Street is also of low quality in terms of the public realm with poor accessible connections to the car parks.
-Greater Anglia is currently working upon an 'Access to All' bid for access improvements at the station.
+Greater Anglia is currently working upon an Access to All bid for access improvements at the station.
 The public realm environment around the station has also been subject to masterplanning in conjunction with Essex County Council, Brentwood Borough Council and the Greater Anglia.